-The magenta pink flowers of Agastache ‘Bolero’ dance in even the softest summer breeze, bringing the garden to life.
+The magenta pink flowers of Agastache ‘Bolero’ bring the garden to life, as they dance, in even the softest summer breeze, above the handsome, bronzed foliage.

 This hardy plant has a long flowering period, producing an abundance of flower stems.
 Each is packed with tubular pink to purple flowers opening from purple calyxes.

-Fantastic in dry beds, cottage gardens, rock gardens and large containers.
-It is an excellent plant for attracting birds, bees and beneficial insects to your garden.
+Agastache look fantastic in dry beds, cottage gardens, rock gardens and containers, and are terrific for attracting birds, bees and other beneficial insects to your garden.

-Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A, where, as the name suggests it s pollinated by humming birds.
+Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.

 Summer to Autumn